 These observations led him to develop the Monte Carlo simulation (or Monte Carlo model, as it is sometimes called) in partnership with his colleague John von Neumann.
 They named it after the glamorous gambling capital of Monaco, since it deals with chance and random outcomes that are not unlike what you'd find in a game of roulette.

 The Monte Carlo simulation lets you see all the possible outcomes of your decisions and assess the impact of risk.
 This allows for better decision-making in the face of uncertainty.

 Essentially, the simulation is a computerized mathematical technique that lets people account for risk in quantitative analysis and decision-making.
 It provides all possible outcomes for any given choice of action and tells you how likely they are to occur.

-Applied to your investing portfolio, this means that you can use the Monte Carlo simulation to help you analyze all of your risk factors.
+Applied to your investment portfolio, this means that you can use the Monte Carlo simulation to help you analyze all of your risk factors.
 It can show you the outcomes of investing on different extremes, from very conservative to very risky.
-And of course it can also show what would happen if you made “middle of the road” decisions.
+And of course, it can also show what would happen if you made “middle of the road” decisions.
 This is particularly useful to investors who want to analyze options plays.

 How the Monte Carlo Simulation Works

 The Monte Carlo simulation builds models of potential outcomes by substituting a range of values for every uncertain factor.
 This is known as probability distribution.
 The simulation then runs through all of the possible results, using a different set of random values every time.
 This can take tens of thousands of calculations.

 During a Monte Carlo simulation, values are sampled at random from the input probability distributions.
 Each set of samples is defined as an iteration.
 The resulting outcome from each sample is then recorded.